Peter Hotez: Vaccine development

-COVID-19 response
+Public dialogue

-Hotez used his public profile on Twitter and other social media platforms to combat misinformation about the COVID-19 pandemic and about vaccines.
-He also made many appearances as an invited expert on cable and network television news programs, as well as radio programs.
-In an interview with the American Medical Association, Hotez noted that communicating clear messages about the ongoing pandemic is of vital importance in an environment that is rife with confusing and misleading messages.
+Hotez used his public profile on Twitter and other social media platforms to combat misinformation about the COVID-19 pandemic that was the result of one of the coronaviruses, and about vaccines in general.
+He made many appearances as an invited expert on cable and network television news programs, as well as on radio programs.
+In an interview with the American Medical Association, Hotez noted that communicating clear messages about the ongoing pandemic was of vital importance in an environment that was rife with confusing and misleading messages.
 "We've been hearing either the sky was falling or there was no problem... the reality is more nuanced than that and that requires some explanation based on scientific principles."

-Hotez has warned that contrary to popular belief, more young adults than expected would be hospitalized due to the outbreak of COVID-19: "The message is that we've been trying to appeal to younger adults and have them shelter away and do the social distancing and explaining why they're at risk for transmitting the virus to vulnerable populations."
-In 2020 he warned against optimistic COVID-19 vaccine timelines, arguing that rushing could cause problems, "potentially mak[ing] individuals worse and threaten[ing] vaccine development in the U.S." On August 7, 2020, he said in a television interview that the US can expect to be affected by COVID-19 for "years and years" even after Americans are vaccinated.
-In that interview, he also blamed the federal government for not taking action to contain the spread of the virus.
+Hotez has warned that, contrary to popular belief, more young adults than expected would be hospitalized due to the outbreak of COVID-19: "The message is that we've been trying to appeal to younger adults and have them shelter away and do the social distancing and explaining why they're at risk for transmitting the virus to vulnerable populations."
+In 2020, he warned against optimistic COVID-19 vaccine development timelines, arguing that rushing the scientific process could cause problems, "potentially mak[ing] individuals worse and threaten[ing] vaccine development in the U.S." On August 7, 2020, he said in a television interview that the U.S. can expect to be affected by COVID-19 for "years and years" even after Americans are vaccinated.
+In that interview, he blamed the federal government for not taking action to contain the spread of the virus.

 Like many other public health experts who used social media during the pandemic, Hotez was the target of online harassment.
-He had already experienced significant prior harassment because of his vaccine advocacy, including at his lectures, receiving online threats, and being blamed for his daughter's autism.
-In June 2023, he tweeted his concerns about Robert F. Kennedy Jr. sharing misinformation about vaccines on Joe Rogan's podcast.
+He had already experienced significant prior harassment because of his vaccine advocacy, including at his lectures, receiving online threats, and even being blamed for his daughter's autism.

+In June 2023, he tweeted his concerns about Robert F. Kennedy Jr. sharing misinformation about vaccines on the Joe Rogan podcast.
 Rogan, Kennedy, and Twitter owner Elon Musk asked Hotez to participate in a debate on the podcast.
-Upon declining the invitation, Hotez was harassed by their fans, with anti-vaccine activist Alex Rosen confronting him at his home.
-At around the same time, he had been the subject of attacks by followers of Steve Bannon and Tucker Carlson who had separately denigrated him.
+After he declined the invitation, Hotez was harassed by their fans, with anti-vaccine activist Alex Rosen confronting him at his home.
+At approximately the same time, he had been the subject of attacks by followers of Steve Bannon and Tucker Carlson who separately had denigrated him.
 In October 2023, he was given the inaugural Anthony Fauci Courage in Leadership Award from the Infectious Diseases Society of America for his efforts in combating anti-science.
+During an interview in 2026, he discussed his motivations regarding his decision to decline the invitations, particularly his concern that debating Robert F. Kennedy Jr. on the podcast would "legitimize him as a serious presidential candidate".